NSW: Respondent Prepares Adjudication Response

 This section provides essential guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date for payment.
 If this advice is not followed, the chances of the respondent being successful are reduced.

-An adjudication response must be served on the adjudicator on or before the latter of:
+An adjudication response must be served on the adjudicator on or before the later of:

 - 5 business days after the respondent received a copy of the adjudication application; or

 - 2 business days after the respondent received notice of the adjudicator's acceptance of the adjudication application.

 Neither Adjudicate Today not the adjudicator may extend these time frames which are specified by the Act.
 An adjudicator can't consider an adjudication response which is received late.

 - Be in writing addressed to the adjudicator whose address is that of Adjudicate Today and be received by the adjudicator within time;

 - Be served on the claimant.
 If it is not possible to serve on the claimant on the same day as Adjudicate Today, the respondent should provide written notification to Adjudicate Today as to the date of service;

 - Identify the adjudication application that the response relates to (include the Adjudicate Today reference number);